williamthome/euneus/README.md

 > [!NOTE]
 >
-> More types can be handled by using plugins.
+> More types can be handled by using custom plugins.
 Please see the [Plugins](#plugins) section for more info.

 <!-- Generated via https://www.tablesgenerator.com/markdown_tables -->
 <!-- To edit, open "./assets/md-tables/data-mapping.tgn" in the link above. -->